-YOUR IMPACT Rating YOUR SCHOOL'S Poverty level YOUR BONUS YOUR ADD-ON IF You are in impact group 1 or 1a YOUR ADD-ON IF YOU Are in one of the CS1 schools YOUR TOTAL Possible Annual Bonus Highly Effective High \$10,000 Additional \$5,000 Additional \$10,000 \$25,000 Low \$2,000 Additional \$1,000 n/a \$3,000
+YOUR IMPACT Rating YOUR SCHOOL'S Poverty level YOUR BONUS YOUR ADD-ON IF You have an iva Component score YOUR ADD-ON IF YOU Are in one of the CSI schools YOUR TOTAL Possible Annual Bonus Highly Effective High \$10,000 Additional \$5,000 Additional \$10,000 \$25,000 Highly Effective Low \$2,000 Additional \$1,000 n/a \$3,000

-How do I know my school's poverty level and Comprehensive Support and Improvement, type 1 (CS1) status?
+How do I know my school's poverty level and Comprehensive Support and Improvement (CSI) Low Performing schools status?

-Each school's poverty level is listed on the IMPACTplus/LIFT page on Canvas.
-You may also contact the IMPACT team at 202-719-6553 or impactdcps@k12.dc.gov.
+Each school's poverty level is listed on the IMPACTplus and LIFT page on Canvas.
+You may also contact the IMPACT team at 202-719-6553 or impact.dcps@k12.dc.gov.

-What are the Comprehensive Support and Improvement, type 1 (CS1) schools?
+What are the Comprehensive Support and Improvement (CSI) Low Performing schools?

 OSSE determines the Comprehensive School designations based on a school's School Transparency and Reporting (STAR) Framework score.
-The schools that score in the bottom 5% in the city on the STAR Framework as compared to their peers are designated as Comprehensive Support and Improvement, type 1 (CS1) schools, and this designation lasts for 3 years.
-For more information on CS1 schools, please visit OSSE's website at osse.dc.gov/investmentinschools.
+The schools that score in the bottom 5% in the city on the STAR Framework as compared to their peers are designated as Comprehensive Support and Improvement (CSI) Low Performing schools, and this designation lasts for 3 years.
+For more information on CSI schools, please visit OSSE's website at osse.dc.gov/investmentinschools.

-Why do teachers in high-poverty and Comprehensive Support and Improvement, type 1 (CS1) schools receive higher bonuses?
+Why do teachers in high-poverty and Comprehensive Support and Improvement (CSI) Low Performing schools receive higher bonuses?